 Spark is another common problem when the car won’t start.
 It could either be caused by a bad spark plug, bad ignition coil or ignition cable.
 The wirings could also point to the ignition coil or to no signal from the crankshaft sensor, so you should always diagnose the crankshaft sensor first.

-To check if the injectors are opening, you can measure the voltage with a multimeter.
+You can measure the voltage with a multimeter to check if the injectors are opening.
 The injectors usually do have two pins, one 12+ power and one ground signal to the engine control unit.
 Make sure you have 12V on one of the wires while cranking and you can check if you get any ground signal with an LED light.
 More advanced troubleshooting of the injectors should be done with an oscilloscope.

 When the fuel injectors are opening, they are often making a small clicking sound which you can hear if you listen carefully.
-Let a friend cranking the engine and check if the injectors are clicking.
-If they are clicking, there shouldn’t be a problem with the injectors.
-You can also take a look at the spark plugs – if the car is injecting fuel, they will be wet, but produce no sparks.
+Let a friend crank the engine and check if the injectors are clicking.
+If they are clicking, the injectors shouldn’t have a problem.
+You can also take a look at the spark plugs – if the car is injecting fuel, they will be wet but produce no sparks.

 A lousy timing belt or a bad timing chain can result in serious engine damage which can make your car not want to start.
 Almost all engines have TDC marks where the camshaft and the crankshaft should be aligned.
 You have to find these marks either in the repair manual for your car or online.
 Then you have to check if the timing is correct.